|Title:||Coordinator of Student-Athlete Development/Head Women's Soccer Coach/SWA/SAAC Advisor|

 Cannon played semi-professionally from 2003-2011 for the WPSL and W-League with stints for the Rhode Island Stingrays, Boston Renegades, Western Mass Pioneers, and New England Mutiny.

-Cannon earned her Master's Degree in Sport Management from Springfield College in May, 2012.
+Cannon earned her Master's Degree in Sport Management from Springfield College in May, 2012 and also holds an NSCAA National Diploma and NSCAA Advanced National Diploma.